Parsh/Lottery-DApp/README.md

 Lottery DApp is a decentralized application whose fundamental aspect is its Lottery Smart Contract which is deployed on the Ethereum blockchain and is responsible for conducting lotteries in a fair manner.
 The frontend for the DApp is built using React which interacts with the Smart Contract using Web3.

 ## Using the Lottery DApp

 Using the DApp is pretty straightforward; you can see and interact with the DApp at [Lottery DApp](https://lottery-dapp.herokuapp.com/).

-> The DApp is in Alpha stage, hence there are no validations and checks applied, therefore users are requested to follow the standard interaction approach.

 ### Important Instructions

 In order to properly interact with the DApp, you would either require the Metamask extension or a Wallet-enabled browser such as Brave and authenticate the transaction so as to enter the lottery.
 Also, please hold on for about 15-30 seconds, as the transaction would need that much time to be mined on the Ethereum blockchain and propagate the transaction receipt back to the DApp.

 Note: Do not try to use the pick a winner component, unless you've been explicitly designated as a manager for the lottery.

 > If you've got your ethers stuck into the DApp then please write to me at parsh.cosmos11@gmail.com, I'll surely help you with getting back your ethers.

 ## Interested in getting those hands dirty?
 Fetch a local copy and tune

 Following instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites

 Lottery DApp is built using React and the Node.js javascript runtime.
 Therefore, you'll need [Node](https://nodejs.org/en/) version 8.0 or above (npm would come along the ride) in order successfully construct the project and [React](https://reactjs.org/) to build the frontend.

 ### Installing